 PATH is working with partners in India, China, and elsewhere to advance promising new rotavirus vaccines.
+Photo: Umit Kartoglu.

-PATH’s philosophy is simple: children in the developing world should have access to safe, effective, and affordable vaccines as quickly as possible.
-That’s why we’re working on two fronts, increasing access to and effectiveness of existing commercial rotavirus vaccines worldwide and speeding the development of safe, effective, and more affordable new rotavirus vaccines.
+PATH’s philosophy is simple: all children should have access to safe, effective, and affordable vaccines as quickly as possible.
+That’s why we’re working on several fronts to accelerate and improve the introduction, use, and development of rotavirus vaccines worldwide.

-Encouraging new vaccines
+Accelerating new vaccines

-PATH collaborates with emerging-country vaccine manufacturers to develop promising candidates into safe, effective, and affordable rotavirus vaccines.
-We work closely with these companies in clinical development, formulation, process development and manufacturing, and compliance with national and World Health Organization regulations, streamlining the development process and allowing these vaccines to become licensed more quickly.
+PATH collaborates with emerging-country vaccine manufacturers to develop new candidates into safe, effective, and affordable rotavirus vaccines.
+We work closely with these companies in clinical development, formulation, process development and manufacturing, and compliance with national and World Health Organization regulations, streamlining the development process and allowing vaccines to become licensed more quickly.

 Nearly every child in the world, rich or poor, is at risk of rotavirus infection, but an overwhelming majority of rotavirus-related deaths still occur in developing countries.
 By putting rotavirus and rotavirus vaccines in the spotlight, finding solutions to make existing vaccines more effective and accessible, and accelerating new vaccines, PATH and our partners are striving to right these imbalances, providing lifesaving protection to all children—no matter where they live.